How to integrate Lodgify MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Lodgify to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Lodgify agent that can show available dates for property 1234, list all airbnb channel reservations this week, get all properties managed in my account, sync channel mappings for a specific property through natural language commands.
+By the end, you'll have a working Lodgify agent that can show available dates for property 1234, list all airbnb channel reservations this week, get all properties managed in your account through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Lodgify account through Composio's Lodgify MCP server.